-The little fishing village of Portwrinkle is tucked away in Cornwall's forgotten corner.
+The little fishing village of Portwrinkle is tucked away in Cornwall's forgotten corner at the western edge of Whitsand Bay.
 Once the scene of a thriving pilchard industry the old fish cellars are now holiday cottages and the quaint little harbour is now a place of calm.

 There are two beaches immediately accessible from Portwrinkle; to the west of the harbour is the sandy crescent of Hoodny Cove and to the east the quirkily named Finnygook Beach.
 There is actually a reasonable patch of sand within the little harbour at Portwrinkle too.